 Arsenal also beat Man Utd 3-2, thanks to David Platt's late header, but six consecutive wins followed for Ferguson's men, and they topped the table at Christmas, with Arsenal 13 points back in sixth.
 Blackburn were second at this point, with Ruud Gullit's Chelsea in third.

-Chelsea parted company with Gullit in January 1998, and were galvanised under the guidance of 33-year-old player-manager Gianluca Vialli, who led them to UEFA Cup Winners' Cup and League Cup triumphs as well as a fourth-place finish in the Premier League.
+Chelsea parted company with Gullit in February 1998, and were galvanised under the guidance of 33-year-old player-manager Gianluca Vialli, who led them to UEFA Cup Winners' Cup and League Cup triumphs, as well as a fourth-place finish in the Premier League.

 Spurs were in the relegation zone at the turn of the year, but the return of Jurgen Klinsmann, who had lit up the Premier League in his first spell at White Hart Lane in 1994/95, helped to drag them out of relegation trouble as he scored nine goals in 15 matches.
 His tally included four goals in a 6-2 win at Wimbledon, part of a five-match unbeaten run that steered Spurs away from the drop zone.